THE DANCE OF THE BLUE BUTTERFLY

 When light shines through a prism, the individual colour bands become visible.
 The simple children's rhyme 'Richard Of York Gained Battle In Vain' is an easy way of remembering the numerical order in which the colours are arranged.

 Order is determined by wave~length; starting with the (slowest) frequency colour red, and ending in the (fastest) frequency colour, ultraviolet.
 Each colour appears distinctly set apart from all the others due to the fact that each occupies it's own relative 'place' in space and time.

 The teeth-like ridges of the wing in the black and white photograph below, are set at exactly the same distance apart as the frequency range of yellow light (565-590nm).
 When white light 'hits' the wing, the yellow frequencies of the visible light spectrum get subtracted making the wing appear blue to the naked eye.
 Technically the wing of the blue morpho is not coloured blue, it is made to appear blue to the human eye, by a process of colour frequency subtraction.

 The precise arrangement of these teeth-like protrusions, are what make the butterfly wing appear blue.
 The frequencies of yellow light are captured by the baffles and neutralised, this is why the wing appears blue to the naked eye.
 If the spacing of the teeth were set further apart, or closer together, they would subtract different frequencies of the visible light spectrum.

 To create the appearance of a specific ’colour’ by a method of frequency subtraction, requires an advanced understanding of the laws of physics.
 The method of frequency subtraction also requires an ability to accurately measure wavelengths at the nano scale.
 Even when these things are known, there is still the challenge of building a nano sized structure capable of achieving colour subtraction.
 To make the structure a living being, adds a whole new layer of complexity.
 To make it beautiful, another layer.
 And so on, and so forth.

-What is so impressive about these organic structures is that they are not 'perfect' and yet, despite this perceived imperfection, they function absolutely perfectly.
+What is so impressive about these organic structures is that they are not 'perfect' and yet, despite the perceived imperfection, they function absolutely perfectly.
 I use the term 'perfectly imperfect' to describe this phenomenon.